 Welcome to this website

-This website is primarily for four groups of people (but, if you’re just visiting, that’s fine too!)
+The information on this website is primarily for four groups of people (but, if you’re just visiting, that’s fine too!)

 ~ People who care about the heritage of Staffordshire’s historic churches.
-We ask you especially to contribute information to individual church’s pages.
+We ask you especially to contribute information to each church’s pages.
 It’s too big a job for this website’s authors to do alone…

 ~ People who want to promote the conservation of Staffordshire’s churches.